EffectOrientedProgramming/book/Chapters/02_Introduction.md

   ???
 ```

-The type of this function is `String => Unit`.
+The function’s type is `String => Unit`.

-`Unit` is the blunt instrument that indicates an Effectful function.
+Returning `Unit` is the simplest indication of an Effectful function.

-When a function returns `Unit`, you don't call it to produce a result value.
+You don't call it to produce a result value.
-When we see a `Unit` return type, we know that a side-effect must happen when we call that function---there's no other reason to do it.
+We know there must be a side-effect—there's no other reason to call it.

-If a function has no parameters, this is the same as having a `Unit` argument.
+If a function has no parameters, this is equivalent to a `Unit` argument.
-This means an Effect is used to *produce* the result.
+Here, an Effect is used inside the function to produce the result.

 ## Improving Your Life